Alexa, read me a story: Audio content for kids on the rise

 The Amazon-owned Audible.com, a dominant force in audiobooks, is also reaping benefits from the increased interest in kid content.
 In 2019, the company said, Audible listeners downloaded 40 percent more such content than they had in 2018.
 The company offers more than 30,000 titles for kids among more than 475,000 overall.

 “Parents and families are excited about listening together before bedtime.
 They’re listening on road trips.
-They’re listening while they’re making dinner,” said Diana Dapipo, a senior vice president of content at Audible.
+They’re listening while they’re making dinner,” said Diana Dapito, a senior vice president of content at Audible.

 Audible worked with R.L.
 Stine on its original “Camp Red Moon,” with Pottermore Publishing on Wizarding World audiobooks and has produced more than 100 audiobooks of the “The Baby-Sitters Club” series, including some narrated by Elle Fanning.
 In September, Audible released an original of Jessica Khoury’s middle-grade “The Mystwick School of Musicraft” with music performed by the New Jersey Symphony Orchestra Youth Orchestras.
 It’s now in Audible’s Top 20 most-listened-to kid titles of all time.

-Parents’ nostalgia has played a role in kids’ listening, Dapipo said, but so has the emergence of home speakers such as Alexa.
+Parents’ nostalgia has played a role in kids’ listening, Dapito said, but so has the emergence of home speakers such as Alexa.

 “It’s easier than ever for kids to have access,” she said, “and for everybody to come together.”